 In addition to STATS 19 data, Somerset County Council Road Safety Team accesses a range of data sets to help produce a more complete picture of safety issues.
 Amongst these sets are Traffic Flow and Speed Data, Speed Information Device records, NHS Hospital Data, Enforcement information from the Police Mobile Camera Enforcement Team and demographic information.

-6.4: People killed or seriously injured in Somerset (local analysis of STATS 19 data from 2012-2016)
+6.4: People Killed or Seriously Injured in Somerset (local analysis of STATS 19 data from 2012-2017, detailed analysis based on 2012-2016)

 6.4.1: General